timveil/hive-jdbc-driver/driver-properties.md

 | :--- | :--- | :--- | :--- |
 | httpPoolMaxRoute | `20` | false | none |

-The maximum number of connections in the pool per route
+The maximum number of connections in the pool per route when `httpPoolEnabled` is `true`

 ### HTTP Cookie Replay Enabled